-Note: Do not enter any other types of pension or retirement income on these lines.
-Enter only the amount of social security, tier 1 &/or tier 2 railroad retirement benefits (issued by the United States Railroad Retirement Board) that are taxed on your federal income tax return.
+Note: Do not enter any other types of pension or retirement income on this line.
+Enter only the amount of social security and/railroad retirement benefits (issued by the Railroad Retirement Board) taxed on your federal tax return.

 Line 7 - Military Service Deduction